 - Date of the Report

-When generating summary spreadsheet results for clients we use one piece of information / personal data to identify Candidates:
+When generating summary spreadsheet results for clients, we typically use one piece of information / personal data to identify Candidates:

 - Candidate Name (the Person undertaking the assessment)

-NO OTHER CANDIDATE INFORMATION IS INCLUDED IN REPORTS / SPREADSHEETS.
-For example, we do NOT include: Date of birth, age, ethnic origin, residential address, CV, telephone number or email address.
+UNLESS THERE IS A SPECIFIC REASON FOR DOING SO, NO OTHER CANDIDATE INFORMATION IS INCLUDED IN REPORTS / SPREADSHEETS.
+For example, we do NOT include: Date of birth, age, ethnic origin, residential address, CV, telephone number.

 How we Identify Clients

 When generating reports we use three pieces of information to identify Clients:

 - Client Name i (the Organisation requesting the assessment)